 When Cody talks about his new grazing management, he freely points out that sometimes he pushed the cows too hard, and that he’s learned to move them more frequently in certain conditions.
 As he said in last week’s article, there isn’t as much research on what he’s doing as there is on the kind of management that relies on lots of inputs.
 So there will be trial and error, and that’s part of the process.

 The Sands have done a lot of reading along the way.
-Their suggestions include Jim Gerrish’s “Kick the Hay Habit,”How Not to Go Broke Ranching” by Walt Davis and “Total Money Makeover” by Dave Ramsey.
-The On Pasture bookstore has these books available and others that we think will help you think about things in a new way and provide great how-tos for making change successfully and in a way that suits you, your family, and your operation.
-(The bookstore is powered by Amazon, so you get great prices and delivery, and On Pasture gets 10% of the sales so you’re supporting the publication that supports you. :-))
+Their suggestions include Jim Gerrish’s “Kick the Hay Habit, “How Not to Go Broke Ranching” by Walt Davis, and “Total Money Makeover” by Dave Ramsey.
+You can find more from great reads at On Pasture’s Grazier’s Bookshelf.
+I would add all the books by Greg Judy as well.
+(The bookstore is powered by Amazon, so you get great prices and delivery, and On Pasture gets a small percentage of the sales so you’re supporting the publication that supports you. :-))

 You can also re-read the articles in this series: